Vision of Disorder

-Vision of Disorder is an American metal band from Long Island, New York.
+Vision of Disorder is an American metalcore band from Long Island, New York.
 Formed in 1992, the band initially released three albums before disbanding in 2002.
 They garnered attention for blending melody and groove into a traditional hardcore framework, but their attempts to pursue an alternative metal direction on their fourth album were met with limited commercial success.
 The band reunited in 2008 and has since released two further albums, The Cursed Remain Cursed in 2012 and Razed to the Ground in 2015.

 History

 Guitarists Matt Baumbach and Mike Kennedy formed the band in 1992 with vocalist/lyricist Tim Williams, drummer Brendon Cohen, and bassist Mike Fleischmann.
 Vision of Disorder released a series of demos and contributed to several compilations before releasing the Still EP in 1995 on Striving for Togetherness Records.
 The band appeared in the N.Y.H.C. documentary around the same time.
 Vision of Disorder gained attention for incorporating different styles into its hardcore framework.

 Vision of Disorder signed with Roadrunner Records' subsidiary, Supersoul, and released its self-titled full-length debut in 1996.
 The band was later praised for its impact upon the popularization of hardcore music: the debut album was "metallic hardcore that no one had heard, released for a mass audience on a big label.
 It had its merits; powerful, screamed vocals often layered over depressing clean vocals combined with fresh 'un-hardcore' guitar sections and unfamiliar drum patterns.
 For anyone into hardcore at the time, this was the album to have."
 Fleischmann departed Vision of Disorder after the album's recording and was briefly replaced by a bassist called Jake.
 Williams said that Jake "was a good bass player, but was horrible for VOD", and he was fired following a tour with Madball.
 As a result, the band cancelled a planned tour with Godflesh.
 The band made amends with Fleischmann and began touring again in December 1996.
 The band later took part in the 1997 Ozzfest Tour.